 1/0 – Rate lowered by 1% in the 12 months of mortgage payments only

-The 2/1 and 1/0 buydown program can only be used with FHA or Conventional loan programs and is only available for new purchases, not refinances.
+The 2/1 and 1/0 buydown program can be used with FHA or Conventional as well as VA and USDA loan programs and is only available for new purchases, cash-out refinances and second homes.
+Real Estate agents, builders, borrowers (refinance only), and sellers are also allowed to contribute to the fund.

 Buy down a point of interest